 Interview with PHB Associate Emmanuel Mudahemuka

 PHB Development associates and consultants are deployed in various countries working on projects to serve clients.
-Emmanuel Mudahemuka is based in Netherlands and specializes in external mid-term and post evaluations of programs for regions including North Africa.
+Emmanuel Mudahemuka is based in the Netherlands and specializes in external mid-term and post evaluations of programs for regions including North Africa.
 As a PHB associate, he was happy to share thoughts on his field experience for the PHB blog.

 What are your current projects?